What is a prepaid debit card?

 Can I earn rewards from a prepaid debit card?

-It is very unusual for you to be able to earn cashback rewards for using a prepaid debit card, but cards are beginning to offer that as an incentive.
+It is very uncommon for you to be able to earn cash back rewards but prepaid cards are beginning to offer cash back and other incentives.

 Are prepaid debit cards anonymous?

 Prepaid debit cards are anonymous…until they aren’t.
-What that means is that the initial loaded amount on a prepaid debit card can remain anonymous but you will not be able to reload money onto the card or take advantage of most of the card’s features unless you register the card.
+What that means is that the initial loaded amount on a prepaid debit card can remain anonymous but you will not be able to reload money onto it or take advantage of most of the features unless you register the card.
 Registering a prepaid debit card means attaching your personally identifiable information to the card.
 The reason for registering the card isn’t just so big brother can keep an eye on you.
-The reason prepaid debit cards need to be registered is to combat illegal activity from flourishing with the use of the cards.
+The reason prepaid debit cards need to be registered is to combat illegal activity.

 How many people use prepaid debit cards in the United States?